cjerdonek/free-sampler/README.md

 ------------------

-If you would like to host Quick Sampler on your own servers, the project's p[Releases][quick-sampler-releases] page contains pre-built releases.
+If you would like to host Quick Sampler on your own servers, the project's [Releases][quick-sampler-releases] page contains pre-built releases.
 Each release is a self-contained gzip file containing the directory of files to host.
 The directory contains concatenated, minified Javascript files, all necessary third-party Javascript libraries, etc.